techidaily/site-facebook/source/_posts/elevate-your-profiles-security-essential-secrets-of-fb-protection.md

 Close

  Only log in on the devices you use and log out from the rest.
-From the same screen, you can enable extra precautionary measures like[Facebook two-factor authorization](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) or checking[if someone else is using your Facebook account](https://www.makeuseof.com/tag/check-accessing-facebook-account/) .
+From the same screen, you can enable extra precautionary measures like [Facebook two-factor authorization](https://www.makeuseof.com/tag/how-to-use-facebook-login-approvals-code-generator-android/) or checking [if someone else is using your Facebook account](https://www.makeuseof.com/tag/check-accessing-facebook-account/) .

  Do not save your Facebook account information on devices you do not own to ensure that you are only logged in where necessary.